 Simple projects like data entry, calculations, and formatting can be handled by others.
 To get this started, find a task you do often.

-You can quickly create a screencast demonstrating the exact procedure for this.
+You can quickly create a screencast demonstrating the exact procedure.

-Once you have the procedure recorded, have another person write it up into a procedure.
+Once you have the procedure recorded, have another person write it up.
 This is a document you can use as a resource moving forward.

-Using this procedure, the person who you outsource the work to can complete the tasks quickly and painlessly — and get them off your plate!
+With this process, the person you outsource the work to can complete tasks quickly and painlessly — and get them off your plate!

-Of those companies that have outsourced data entry, 82% say it enhanced their overall management, according to Cogneesol.
+Consider this: 82% of companies that outsource data say it enhanced their overall management, according to Cogneesol.

 Unless you’re a website development firm, there’s really no reason to maintain your own website.